OpenNebula/addon-lxcone/README.md

 ## License

-José Manuel de la Fé Herrero - @jmdelafe
+José Manuel de la Fé Herrero - jmdelafe@gmail.com

-Sergio Vega Gutiérrez - @sergiojvg
+Sergio Vega Gutiérrez - sergiojvg92@gmail.com

 Licensed under the Apache license, version 2.0 (the "license"); You may not use this file except in compliance with the license.